Chordal space

 Music theorists have often used graphs, tilings, and geometrical spaces to represent the relationship between chords.
-We can describe these spaces as chord spaces or chordal spaces, though the terms are relatively recent in origin.
+These spaces can be described as chord spaces or chordal spaces, though the terms are relatively recent in origin.

 History of chordal space

 One of the earliest graphical models of chord-relationships was devised by Johann David Heinichen in 1728;

 he proposed placing the major and minor chords in a circular arrangement of twenty-four chords arranged according to the circle of fifths; reading clockwise, ...
 F, d, C, a, G, ...
 (Capital letters represent major chords and small letters represent minor.)
 1737, David Kellner proposed an alternate arrangement, with the 12 major chords and 12 minor chords placed on concentric circles.
 Each chord was vertically aligned with its relative major or minor.